 If the person you’re concerned about is showing some of the behaviours listed below, it’s important to try and guide them towards seeking the appropriate help.
-If you’d like to talk to one of our helpline co-ordinators for personal advice, call us on 03000 11 12 13 option 2.
+If you’d like to talk to one of our helpline co-ordinators for personal advice, there are a number of ways to get in touch with us.

 About eating disorders